 Industrial Capabilities Planning

-Industrial Capabilities Planning should address current and future status of unique manufacturing capabilities.
+Industrial Capabilities Planning should address the current and future status of unique manufacturing capabilities.
 The planning should:

 - Assess the adequacy of industrial capabilities to meet acquisition needs.
 All manufacturing capabilities must be strategically analyzed to ensure that these capabilities are maintained throughout the life of the program.